Build & Calibration Guide

 Bring the arms, neck, and wheel base together on the cart for the full platform.

-Configure motors before final cable management and hard mounting.
+Configure motors before final cable management and hard mounting — verifying IDs on an assembled chain is far slower.
 Many servos ship with default ID 1, so each ID must be unique per bus and the baudrate must match the board and motors.

 ID Planning